 Severe Winter Weather Continues to Stress Blood Supply

-PEORIA, Ill.
-(February 3, 2011) – The massive winter storm that pounded much of the United States this week increased the number of canceled blood and platelet donations through the American Red Cross to nearly 23,000 since January 1, 2011.
-Of that number, 1,027 donations have been canceled in Illinois, eastern Iowa and eastern Missouri since Monday, January 31.
+The massive winter storm that pounded much of the United States this week increased the number of canceled blood and platelet donations through the American Red Cross to nearly 23,000 since January 1, 2,600 of which were throughout the Midwest since Monday, January 31.
 The situation continues to stress the Red Cross national blood supply for more than 3,000 hospitals across the country.

-“The need for blood is constant – patients can’t take a snow day,” said Shelly Heiden, CEO of the Heart of America Blood Services Region.
+“The need for blood is constant – patients can’t take a snow day,” said Geoff Kaufmann, CEO of the North Central Blood Services Region, based in St. Paul, Minn., serving Minnesota, western Wisconsin and eastern South Dakota.
 “We want our donors to stay safe when severe weather strikes.
 But if it is safe to travel, it’s important to schedule a blood or platelet donation appointment to help replenish the blood supply.”

 The Red Cross urges all eligible donors in unaffected areas to make an appointment to give blood or platelets today, and those in affected areas to donate as soon as travel is safe, by calling 1-800-RED CROSS (1-800-733-2767) or by visiting redcrossblood.org.
 All blood types are needed, but there is a special need for donors with type O negative, A negative and B negative blood.
 Donations will help replenish the Red Cross blood supply to ensure that blood products are readily available for patients with serious medical needs.